Short Story

 And quench its speed I the slushy sand

-Then a smile of warm sea-scented beach Three fields to cross
+Then a smile of warm sea-scented beach Three fields to cross till a farm appears

 A tap at the pane, the quick sharp scratch